Our key work in this area is listed below.

 Dementia in hospitals collaborative

-The collaborative aims to improve the outcome of people with dementia in hospitals, by September 2021.
+The collaborative aims to improve the outcomes for people with dementia in hospital, including acute, community and specialist dementia unit settings, by September 2021.
 To deliver this aim, teams will focus on five priority areas identified and agreed through a co-design process involving key stakeholders:

 - Strategies to prevent and effectively manage stress and distress